 Alanya Travel Guide

-Situated on the Gulf of Antalya on Turkey's Mediterranean coast, Alanya has been a favoured seaside holiday resort for over 800 years.
-Today's European package tourist is drawn here for much the same reasons as the Seljuk Turks all those centuries ago: the sea is warm and gentle, the beaches stretch for miles, and the town has an interesting history.
+Situated on the Gulf of Antalya along Turkey's Mediterranean coast, Alanya has been a favoured seaside holiday destination for over 800 years.
+Today, visitors flock here for much the same reasons that drew the Seljuk Turks centuries ago: the warm, gentle sea, the miles of beaches, and the town's fascinating history.

 Shopping